A. J. DeLaGarza: Los Angeles Galaxy

 2014 was one of the most successful seasons of DeLaGarza's career.
 He played primarily as a center back, but also played as a left back and right back throughout the year.
 DeLaGarza anchored the backline that allowed a MLS low 35 goals in 34 games.
 He was named as the Galaxy Defensive player of the year for the second time in his career.
 Although he only had two assists in the regular season, he matched that total in his four playoff appearances.
 The first of his playoff assists came on November 9 in the second leg of the Western Conference semi-final match up with Real Salt Lake.
 DeLaGarza sent in a cross that Landon Donovan headed past Nick Rimando in the 10th minute to open up the scoring.
 The Galaxy would go onto win the match 5–0 and advance.
-The second came in the first leg of the Western Conference Final matchup against the Seattle Sounders.
+The second came in the first leg of the Western Conference Final matchup against Seattle Sounders FC.
 DeLaGarza set up Marcelo Sarvas who sent the ball into the net.
 Los Angeles would win the first leg 1–0 and would advance on away goals after losing the second leg 2–1.
 The Galaxy would face the New England Revolution in the final win 2–1 in extra time with DeLaGarza playing for the whole 120 minutes.
 DeLaGarza missed three games in September after the death of his son Luca, who suffered from a rare heart defect.

 The 2015 season was a disappointing season for the Galaxy and for DeLaGarza.
 He made 24 appearances in the league to help LA reach the playoffs for the seventh straight season.
 However, they would be eliminated in the knockout round after losing 3–2 to Seattle.
 DeLaGarza also missed time and played injured throughout the season while dealing with a groin injury that he suffered during pre-season.

 2016 saw DeLaGarza once again lead one of the league's best defenses, making 24 MLS appearances for the defense that allowed the second fewest goals in the league.
 On September 4, DeLaGarza became just the fifth Galaxy players to make at least 200 MLS regular season appearances for the club, joining Landon Donovan, Cobi Jones, Kevin Hartman and Mauricio Cienfuegos.
 His versatility was crucial for head coach Bruce Arena, who could count on DeLaGarza to give a strong performance at right back and center back throughout the year.
 The Galaxy returned for the playoffs for the eighth straight year in 2016.
 However, they would fail to make a deep run, losing to the Rapids on penalties in the Conference semi-finals.
 DeLaGarza did not appear in any of the three playoff matches.